Students gain honours at last ifs University College graduation and presentation ceremony

 As is customary, after the conferring of degrees, diplomas and prizes the audience then heard from Professor Peter Hahn, the Henry Grunfeld Chair of Banking and Elizabeth Corley CBE, who received an Honorary Doctorate for her services to the banking and finance industries.
 Elizabeth in particular had some inspiring words about the role ifs University College graduates can play as future leaders.

-The ceremony then concluded with some closing remarks from our student speaker, Tejas Padalkar, who recently completed his BSc Hons in Banking Practice & Management, who spoke about his time at university and moving onto the next stage of his life.
+The ceremony then concluded with some closing remarks from our student speaker, Tejas Padalkar, who recently completed his BSc (Hons) in Finance, Investment and Risk, who spoke about his time at university and moving onto the next stage of his life.

 As the procession made their way out of the Great Hall, the audience made the short trip to the Old Library for a well-earned glass of Pimms and afternoon canapes and more photography in the courtyard.